Manage firewall endpoints and endpoint associations

 To view quotas for firewall endpoints and associations, see Quotas and limits.

-You can view the details of a specific firewall endpoint.
+List and view details of a firewall endpoint

-To view the details of an organization-level firewall endpoint, use the Google Cloud console or the gcloud CLI.
+To list all firewall endpoints, use the Google Cloud console or the gcloud CLI.

 Console